 We got to Lobouche after a hard 9 hour walk.
 I grabbed the last ensuite room at the New EBC Guest House.
 Within 20 minutes I spotted Lani and our porter outside.

-There are far too many people at Lobouche and we decided not to go to Everest Base Camp as the lodges will be awful if busy.
-We went to Everest Base Camp in 2014 so missing Everest Base Camp isn't a problem.
+There were far too many people at Lobouche and we decided not to go to Everest Base Camp as the lodges would be awful if fully occupied.
+We went to Everest Base Camp in 2014 so missing Everest Base Camp wasn't a problem.

 13 May 2022 - Lobuche